GET TAX RELIEF NOW!

 Enter personal information

-The filer must include their name, address (U.S. or foreign country), and identifying number.
+The filer included their name, address (U.S. or foreign country), and identifying number.
 Schedule OI required details about visa status, residency, tax home, and presence in the United States.

 Report income

-The filer must report wages, tips, taxable refunds, and income from scholarships or fellowships.
-Treaty-exempt scholarship income must be listed separately.
+The filer reported wages, tips, taxable refunds, and income from scholarships or fellowships.
+Treaty-exempt scholarship income was listed separately.
 Effectively connected income was reported in accordance with IRS rules for international students and scholars.

 Claim allowable deductions

-The taxpayer must calculate tax using the applicable 2012 tax rates.
+The taxpayer calculated tax using the applicable 2012 tax rates.
 Payments included withholding from Form W-2, withholding from Form 1042-S, and any estimated payments made.

-The taxpayer must sign the form, attach the required documents, and mail the return to the correct IRS address.
+The taxpayer signed the form, attached the required documents, and mailed the return to the correct IRS address.
 Many used a tax professional or international tax compliance software to avoid errors.

 Common Mistakes and How to Avoid Them